Fruit by the Foot

 Fruit by the Foot is a fruit snack made by General Mills and distributed under the Betty Crocker brand.
 It was introduced in 1991 in North America.
-It is still in production.
 A similar product, Fruit Winders (previously Real Fruit Winders and Screamin' Fruit Winders), was released by Kellanova in the United Kingdom and Ireland.
-In August 2023, Fruit by The Foot had a rebrand, which included new packaging and logo.
+In August 2023, Fruit by the Foot had a rebrand, which included new packaging and logo.

 Ingredients

 Fruit by the Foot's primary ingredients are sugar, maltodextrin, corn syrup, pear puree concentrate, and palm oil.
 It used to contain artificial flavors; however, they have switched to pear puree and natural flavors in recent years.
 It also contains sour-tasting ingredients such as malic acid, citric acid, and sodium citrate.
 It contains a number of other ingredients including stabilizers, emulsifiers, preservatives, and either artificial colors or naturally-derived food colors.
 In 2012, it contained hydrogenated cottonseed oil (instead of palm oil).